Silver Cup

 Silver Cup is an indie pop band originally from Salt Lake City, Utah.
 The group began in 2019 in the Nelsons' basement, releasing their first single in November of that year, and performed live for the first time in 2021.
 In 2022, the band toured across the country and is currently based out of New York.
 Currently, the band is made up of siblings Logan and Hadley Nelson, with their third sibling Campbell once being a part of the band.
 Hadley serves as the lead vocalist while both Campbell and Logan have served as guitarists.
-The band's influence is self-described as a mix of pop, hip-hop, alternative, 90's music, Left of center pop, and R&B.
+The band's influence is self-described as a mix of pop, hip-hop, alternative, '90s music, Left of center pop, and R&B.

 Early lives and Formation

 Silver Cup is a family band originally composed of three siblings Logan, Hadley, and Campbell Nelson.
 The siblings described in interviews that they began singing at an early age, with Logan and Hadley performing on stage at the age of 6.
 Logan began songwriting at age 10 and played in the band Solarsuit while attending Olympus High School.

 Hadley attended Fashion Institute of Technology, Campbell attended Salt Lake Community College, and Logan attended the University of Utah, during the time they formed the band Silver Cup.
 Silver Cup began in 2019 with the siblings composing music out of Logan's basement apartment and largely began posting their music online.
 Logan cited this as an attempt to garner support before performing live.
 Hadley serves as a vocalist, Campbell served as the bass/guitarist, and Logan serves as a vocalist/guitarist.
 Brittany Barnes serves as the band's manager.
 The band 'Silver Cup' was named after a fish food company founded by the sibling's great-grandfather, Sterling Silver Cup Fish Food (Nelson and Sons.
 Inc).